smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```
    ![In this screenshot of the console window, docker container ls has again been typed and run at the command prompt.
 0.0.0.0:32768->3000/tcp is highlighted under Ports.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task5-step6.png?raw=true "List Docker containers")

-7. Enter the command to show running containers again, and you will observe that both the API and web containers are in the list.
+7. Run the below command to show running containers again, and you will observe that both the API and web containers are in the list.
 The web container shows a dynamically assigned port mapping to its internal container port `3000`.

    ```bash
    docker container ls